RasmusMeos/PHP-media-organizer/README.md

 ### Document root: _/path/to/apache/document/root/PHP-media-organizer/public_ ###
 The placeholder _/path/to/apache/document/root_ refers to _/opt/homebrew/var/www_ for example.

+## Changelog
+For a detailed overview of the project's features and updates, see the [Changelog](CHANGELOG.md).

 ## Final version database schema ##

 ### 1. Users Table ###